NOAA-PMEL/PyFerret/README.md

 programs for working with NetCDF files (such as `ncdump` and `ncattted` which are used in the benchmark tests).

-If you do not have the Ferret standard datasets, they can be obtained from the [NOAA-PMEL/FerretDatasets](https://github.com/NOAA-PMEL/FerretDatasets) GitHub repo.
+If you do not have the Ferret/PyFerret standard datasets, they can be obtained from the [NOAA-PMEL/FerretDatasets](https://github.com/NOAA-PMEL/FerretDatasets) GitHub repo.
 The contents can be put extracted/cloned to whatever location desired.